Do Traffic Violations Show Up on Criminal Background Check? No

 For employment purposes, a bad driving record is typically considered multiple driving offenses in a short amount of time, or driving offenses such as DUI, driving while revoked, hit and run, or multiple accidents resulting in property damage or injury to others.

-Do Traffic Tickets Show Up on a FBI Background Check?
+Do Traffic Tickets Appear on an FBI Background Check?

 Typically, average speeding tickets or traffic tickets will not show up on an FBI background check; however, moving violations that are considered more serious, or resulted in the person being taken into custody and fingerprinted (such as DUI or hit and run) have a better chance of appearing on an FBI criminal history search.